albacoto/ALBACOTO_GWAS.github.io/README.md

 We have to calculate the identity by descent (IBD).

-1) We will “prune” the data and create a list of SNPs that are non-correlated.
+1) We will “prune” so we create a list of SNPs that are non-correlated.
 This is performed with the command:
 ```sh
 plink --bfile GWAS-QC2 --allow-no-sex --indep-pairwise 500kb 5 0.2 --out GWAS-QC2
 ```
 We obtain .prune.in and prune.out files.
-In the .prune.it we have the list of independent SNPs.
+In the .prune.it we have the list of independent SNPs wich we have specified to have an r2 value greater than a given threshold which is typically chosen to be 0.2 (defined in the indep-pariwise command also with a determined window size of 5 variants as the step size).

 2) To calculate IBD between each pair of individuals:
 ```sh